josedbaez/josedbaez.github.io/source/_posts/log4net-rolling-appender.md

 ---
 A way to reduce log file size by telling log4net to create multiple files per day instead of one...
 <!-- more -->

 *Versions used: Sitecore 8.1 rev. 151207 (Update-1).*

+**Update/Warning:** Using rolling appender, I occasionally experienced an issue where sitecore wouldn't create log files after application pool recycle.
+Was not able to pinpoint if this was the issue but keep it in mind.

 Have you ever had issues opening log files that are too big for text editors to process?
 I surely have.

 Log4net can be configured to use a [rolling file appender](https://logging.apache.org/log4net/release/config-examples.html#rollingfileappender) that creates multiple files once it reaches the maximum size per file set.